 Alternatively, you can make laung tea if you want to get an even stronger dose of laung:

-Laung is no doubt a soothing and healthy addition to your diet.
-Below- mentioned are some of the other ways how to use the flavorful spice:
+Below are mentioned some of the other ways to use this flavorful spice:

 - Add the ground laung to the pumpkin pie.